-The caterpillars of many butterflies in the Lycaenid family have a special relationship with ants.
-Lycaenid butterflies are sometimes known as blues, coppers or hairstreaks.
+The caterpillars (or larvae) of many butterflies in the Lycaenid family have a special relationship with ants.
+Lycaenid butterflies are sometimes known as blues, coppers, or hairstreaks.
 The relationship between the caterpillars and ants takes several forms, but it’s often beneficial for each insect.
-The ants crawl over the caterpillars and trigger them to release a sugary solution by touching glands on the caterpillars’ bodies with their antennae.
-The ants then drink the solution.
-The ants are often said to be “milking” the caterpillars.
+The ants crawl over the caterpillars and trigger them to release a sugary solution.
+They do this by touching glands on various parts of the caterpillars’ bodies with their antennae.
+The ants then drink the secreted solution.
+The insects are often said to be “milking” the caterpillars.

 An ant colony "farms" its aphids, carrying them around to new plants when necessary.
 The ants stimulate the aphids to release a drop of honeydew by tapping or stroking them with either an antenna or a foreleg.
 They also protect their herd from potential predators.
 Some ant species collect the eggs produced by the aphids and store them in their nest over winter.
 They take the eggs back to the plant leaves in the spring.

 The relationship between ants and aphids that produce honeydew is an example of mutualism.
 In mutualism, both animals benefit from their association.
 In this case, the ants receive a regular source of honeydew and the aphids receive protection from predators.